A Contingency Plan for Taking a Case on Contingency

 Why Doctors Don’t Like to Retire

 Guest Blog Post by David Mokotoff, MD The past decade has seen an enormous upheaval in the practice of medicine.
 The private independent medical practice is in danger of extinction.
 Management overhead and red tape has skyrocketed due to government regulations and private insurance and pharmaceutical benefit rules.
-Added to that are multiple electronic … Read more
+Added to that are multiple electronic medical … Read more

 Physicians Interrupt Patients After 11 Seconds